Bioconductor/OrchestratingSingleCellAnalysis-release/docs/index.md

 THe third part, _Workflows_, provides primarily code detailing the analysis of various datasets throughout the book.

-Finally, the _Appendix_ has information about the data used throughout the book, and highlights our contributors.
+Finally, the _Appendix_ highlights our contributors.

 If you would like to cite this work, please use the reference [__"Orchestrating Single-Cell Analysis with Bioconductor"__](https://www.biorxiv.org/content/10.1101/590562v1).